 Opinion: Beware the collectivisation of education

-TONY BLAIR’S view of the history of education is one of state neglect with occasional exceptions.
-I don’t want to say there’s no truth in this story.
+TONY BLAIR'S view of the history of education is one of state neglect with occasional exceptions.
+I don't want to say there's no truth in this story.
 But there is an alternative story to be told, which is not one of neglect but one of creeping collectivisation.
+On the resources side, this culminated in the … Continue reading Opinion: Beware the collectivisation of education

 Podium: The flaws in the new world order

 ONE OF the oldest divides in politics is between the moralists and the prudentialists.
 Moralists have a passion to make the crooked path of humanity straight; prudentialists to make the best of an inherently imperfect world.
-I know that prudence is itself a moral virtue, and moralists are also capable of discarding the sandals of the preacher for the clogs of the politician.
-But the basic divide goes back at least to biblical times.
-The New Testament calls the two sides the “children of light” and the “children of this world”.
+I know that prudence is itself a moral virtue, and moralists are also capable of discarding the sandals of … Continue reading Podium: The flaws in the new world order

 Essay: The real problem with capitalism is the markets

 IN RECENT weeks the newspapers have been full of the world financial crisis.
 Experts have seriously wondered whether it will lead to a global recession, even another Great Depression.
-Underlying that question is an even deeper one: will the new globalism that arose from the ruins of Communism and statism in the Eighties have an even shorter life than the old globalism that perished in the First World War and the dole queues of the Thirties?
+Underlying that question is an even deeper one: will the new globalism that arose from the ruins of Communism and statism in the Eighties have an … Continue reading Essay: The real problem with capitalism is the markets

 Obituary: Professor Nicholas Wahl